|My Favourite Planet > English > Middle East > Turkey > Pergamon > |

 During his lifetime, official portraits of Augustus showed him as a young man.
 His successors had sculptures made showing him older and more mature.

 Born Gaius Octavius Thurinus (he is usually referred to as Octavian), he was adopted posthumously by his great uncle Gaius Julius Caesar in his will.
 Following the assassination of Caesar in 44 BC, Octavian fought for control of Rome, first against the Republican assassins (particularly Brutus and Cassius), and later Marc Antony and Cleopatra VII of Egypt.
-(See also Athens Acropolis photo gallery, page 9).
+(See also Athens Acropolis gallery, page 8).

 His victories over his adversaries made him sole ruler of Rome, and effectively the first Roman Emperor.
 He was voted the title "Augustus" (the revered one) by the Roman Senate in 27 BC.
 He deified Caesar, styled himself "Imperator Caesar divi filius" (Commander Caesar, son of the deified one) and invented the new Julian family line.

 The Latin title Augustus, which became synonymous with that of emperor, was known in Greek as Sebaston (σεβαστός, sebastos, venerable; from σέβας, sebas, awe, reverence, dread).
 This title began appearing on Pergamese coins during the Roman Imperial period.